 What volunteers do I need?

-The camp director is the key player for a smooth-running High Power Soccer camp.
+The Camp Director is the key player for a smooth-running High Power Soccer camp.
 The director does everything from handling the initial planning, to training the volunteers, to overseeing the daily activities.
-You’ll find all you need to know in the Camp Director Manual.
+You’ll find all you need to know in the Camp Director's Guide.

 The coaches are the backbone of a High Power Camp.
-They are the first connection to your church for many kids and help mentor other campers.
-They lead the small group discussions about the Bible lesson, coach a small team in their sport, and build the best relationship.
+They are the first connection to your church for many children and help mentor other campers.
+They lead the small group discussions about the Bible lesson, coach a small team in their sport, and build the best relationships.
 If you don't know anything about sports, never fear.
-High Power has designed their sports curriculum to be usable by ANYBODY.
+High Power has designed the sports curriculum to be usable by ANYBODY.

 What kind of space do I need?

 Each sport has its own needs for space.
 If you have questions about whether or not your space will work please contact us and we can walk you through it.

 You need an area in which you can kick a ball.
 This can be on a field outside, in a gym, on carpet, or even in the church parking lot.
 The space needed for soccer is VERY flexible.

 You should have at least one hoop for every 8 children.
 This is the only requirement.
 Basketball can be done outside or inside, based on what you have available.